CoronaDataHub/WebBackend/README.md

-#Corona-DataHub WebBackend
+Corona-DataHub WebBackend
+-

 This backend is for the Frontend in Angular.
 You can manage Contact, Sources and API-Requests in a small dashboard.
 The dashboard comes with a template system for the reponses.
 You can easily add and edit templates.

-#Built With
+Built With
+-
 -  [CodeIgniter](https://codeigniter.com/) - The php framework used
 -  MySQL

-#Placeholder examples
+Placeholder examples
+-

 - %EMAIL% - Get the email from the sender
 - %NAME% - Get the name from the sender